Friday police reports for Killeen, Heights, Cove, and Lampasas

 Killeen

-Evading arrest was reported at 2:20 p.m.
-Friday in the 1100 block of South Fort Hood Street.
+Failure to identify fugitive reported at 10:05 p.m.
+Friday in the intersection of Alpine Street and South Fort Hood Street.

-Possession of drug paraphernalia was reported at 6:45 p.m.
-Friday in the intersection of East Rancier Avenue and North Eighth Street.
+Driving while intoxicated reported at 10:17 p.m.
+Friday in the intersection of Illinois Avenue and South W.S.
+Drive.

-Discharge of a firearm was reported at 8:10 p.m.
-Friday in the 1000 block of North W.S.
-Young Drive.
+Vehicle displaying a license plate assigned to another vehicle reported at 10:34 p.m.
+Friday in the intersection of Root Avenue and West Green Avenue.

 Harker Heights